The South China Sea

 Paracel Island map.
 Image by Central Intelligence Agency available under a Creative Commons License

 These are far to the north of the Spratlys and comprise 130 largely barren islands.
 The Paracels lie on a busy shipping lane and many merchant ships pass close to the islands.
 They are divided into the eastern Amphitrite group and the western Crescent group.
-It is home to many sea turtles which are now over collected for food and tortoiseshell.
+It is home to many sea turtles which are now over-collected for food and tortoiseshell.
 There was early visits by both Chinese and Vietnamese fishermen.

-They are claimed by both Vietnam, Taiwan and China although China believes that the North Vietnamese at one time waived their claim.
+The Paracles are claimed by Vietnam, Taiwan and China although China believes that the North Vietnamese at one time waived their claim.
 Woody Island is the largest island of the Amphitrite group and has an airstrip with various military facilities.
 The name ‘Paracel’ comes from the Spanish ‘pracel’ or ‘parcel’ which refers to a shallow, sandy stretch of sea water and this name was used by the Portuguese sailors of the 16th century.
 The larger islands ‘Duncan’, ‘Drummond’, ‘Money’, ‘Pattle’ and ‘Roberts’ are named after senior executives of the British East India Company.
-‘Woody’ island is named because of the many palm trees that grow on it (most of the other islands do not have any vegetation).
+‘Woody’ island is named because of the many palm trees that grow on it (most of the other islands do not support any vegetation).

 In the 16th and 17th century the sea routes through the South China Sea were of great importance.
 The Spanish and Portuguese were followed by the Dutch and English, all keen to develop trade links with China and Japan.
 The Selden map of 1608 was one of the most accurate and it was highly prized at the time as it permitted sea captains to plot courses avoiding the perilous shoals.

-Spratly Nán shā qún dǎo
+Spratly Islands Nán shā qún dǎo

 Spratly islands, South China Sea, map